-50+ Social Sharing Sites That Boost SEO & Drive Traffic
+130 Social Sharing Sites That Boost SEO & Drive Traffic

-Anyone that’s ever tried their hand at SEO knows that it’s complex, to say the least.
+SEO is complex, to say the least.

 So, when tools come along that make the art of search engine optimization a little easier, we stand up and take notice.

-Social bookmarking sites are one of these tools that can have an impact on digital marketing because it fuels one of SEO’s most important elements – backlinks.
+Social bookmarking sites are one type of tool that can have a big impact.

+Why?
+Because social sharing sites fuel one of the most important elements of SEO: links.

-Social bookmarking sites are a way for people to search, discover, gather and organize webpages of interest using virtual “bookmarks.”
+Social bookmarking sites are a way for people to search, discover, gather, and organize webpages of interest using virtual “bookmarks.”

 Social media works great for social bookmarking.